-One of fashion’s most controversial and creative talents, John Galliano is set to make his much-anticipated return to fashion, following his appointent as creative director of Maison Martin Margiela.
-Galliano will oversee the design of all Margiela lines, including couture and women’s ready-to-wear.
-He will debut his first designs for the house during Paris Couture Week in January 2015.
+One of fashion’s most controversial and creative talents, John Galliano made his much-anticipated return to fashion, following his appointment as creative director of Maison Margiela .
+Galliano currently oversees the design of all Margiela lines, including couture and women’s ready-to-wear.
+He debuted his first designs for the house during Paris Couture Week in January 2015.

 Galliano fell from the highest echelons of the fashion establishment, as creative director of Dior in 2011, following his conviction for making anti-Semitic remarks while inebriated.

 After attending St Anthony's School and Wilson's Grammar School in London, Galliano studied at Central Saint Martins, from which he graduated in 1988.
 His first collection, inspired by the French Revolution and entitled Les Incroyables, was bought in its entirety for sale in the London’s Browns boutique.
 Galliano quickly started his own fashion label and began work with long-term collaborator Amanda Harlech, at the time a fashion editor for Harper’s and Queen.

 Following a number of false starts with regards to agreements with financial backers, Galliano relocated to Paris to put on his first show as part of Paris Fashion Week in 1989.
 By 1990, he was bankrupt, and with London offering little by way of relief, the designer permanently relocated to Paris.